WesApps/wes_api/README.md

 		-Wesleyan Hours of Operations

 	TODO (lower priority):
-    -Weswings static menu + specials from RSS -Integrate caching system
+    -Store a "Last Updated" time for every source -Weswings static menu + specials from RSS -Integrate caching system
 	-Determine how to collect and parse the menu emails sent out by Bon Appetite.
 May require using SendGrid.